savaslabs/savaslabs.github.io/_posts/2016-10-07-our-jekyll-workflow.md

 3. Optimize images and use the `<picture>` element to serve the smallest image possible on all screen sizes and resolutions

-One thing on the PageSpeed page you won't see on our to-do list is "leverage browser caching" - we're not going to tackle this just yet since we're using GitHub Pages to host our site and we don't have control over caching headers.
+One thing on the PageSpeed page not on our to-do list is "leverage browser caching" — we're not going to tackle this just yet since we're using GitHub Pages to host our site and we don't have control over caching headers.
 On a side note, if you have a solution to this problem, please leave us a comment!